readikus/early-saas-handbook/docs/engineering-process/coding-standards.md

 ## Redux

 - Understand and embrace the [Redux Toolkit](https://redux-toolkit.js.org/)
-- `redux/slices/<slice-name>.ts` - `slice-name` maps to the attribute keys in the store. i.e. `redux/slices/sites.ts` -> `store.sites`.
+- `redux/slices/<slice-name>.ts` - `slice-name` maps to the attribute keys in the store. i.e. `redux/slices/sites.ts` -> `store.sites`
 - follow the [`byId` design pattern](https://redux.js.org/usage/structuring-reducers/normalizing-state-shape)
-- Use redux for data shared across the app - have an agreement on what is/isn't covered by this.
+- Use redux for data shared across the app - have an agreement on what is/isn't covered by this

 # Security

-- Do not log sensitive data - generally try to minimize what is logged.
+- Do not log sensitive data - generally try to minimize what is logged
-- Follow the [OWASP Top Ten](https://owasp.org/www-project-top-ten/) at all times.
+- Follow the [OWASP Top Ten](https://owasp.org/www-project-top-ten/) at all times
 - Always patching, always looking for vulnerabilities
 - Investigate synk costs